vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 well-defined failure modes._ As such, it must be explicitly enabled when desired.

 To enable this feature, you must set the following flags:
-* `--enable-api-tools` -- **mandatory** for Auto tool choice. tells vLLM that you want to enable tool templating and extraction.
-* `--enable-auto-toolchoice` -- **mandatory** Auto tool choice. tells vLLM that you want to enable the model to generate its own tool calls when it deems appropriate.
+* `--enable-auto-tool-choice` -- **mandatory** Auto tool choice. tells vLLM that you want to enable the model to generate its own tool calls when it deems appropriate.
 * `--chat-template` -- **optional** for auto tool choice. the path to the chat template which handles `tool`-role messages and `assistant`-role messages that contain previously generated tool calls.This argument can be set to `tool_use` if your model has a tool use chat